 The Chinese symbol for “crisis” is made up of two symbols: danger and opportunity.
 Events like the recent correction can either be looked at negatively or positively.

 Markets are irrational and have been driven by that fact.
 Today investors sell because of fear.
 And only months ago, this market was being bought out of greed.
 There was little rational justification – just the pure speculation that stock prices would go up if there were any indications of a product breakthrough or upcoming innovation.
 Every tech stock benefited from this crazy euphoria.
 One of the best (technology) examples came from Richard Croft talking about Research in Motion (RIM), “RIM was the next PALM Pilot.
-People thought that superior product and technology would take consumer loyalty away from PALM who had 80% of the market share for handheld devices.
-Yes they had a superior product but investors forgot that it would not be easy to penetrate a company who had cost efficiencies, product depth, accessories, brand recognition and loyalty.
-It takes more than a good product to run a business and make profits (something many of these tech funds have not proven)”.
+People thought that superior products and technology would take consumer loyalty away from PALM who had 80% of the market share for handheld devices.
+Yes, they had a superior product but investors forgot that it would not be easy to penetrate a company that had cost efficiencies, product depth, accessories, brand recognition, and loyalty.
+It takes more than a good product to run a business and make profits (something many of these tech funds has not proven)”.

 Send questions or comments to Jim at Suite 890, 4445 Calgary Trail South, Edmonton, Alberta, T6H 5R7 or email [email protected]